 On New Year’s Eve, Sue got a call from her doctor.
 “He told me to sit down and grab a pen,” she explained.
 “He said I had Merkel cell carcinoma, an extremely rare, aggressive cancer.
 At the time, the prognosis was just five months.”

 In one stunning instant, everything changed.
 Sue’s life became a fight to survive, and each moment had a stark sense of urgency.
 In all, her battle involved seven surgeries and eight weeks of chemotherapy with concurrent radiation.
 Though the prognosis was grim, Sue beat the odds.
-In 2019, she celebrated six years with no evidence of the disease.
+In 2021, she celebrated eight years with no evidence of the disease.

 “There aren’t many people who get to say, ‘My daughter saved my life.’
 I will forever be grateful to Sarina for asking me, ‘What’s that?’
 Had I ignored her, even for a few weeks, I wouldn’t be here today.”